MurAll Price Hits $0.0009 on Exchanges (PAINT)

-MurAll (CURRENCY:PAINT) traded up 4.1% against the dollar during the 1-day period ending at 22:00 PM Eastern on April 25th.
-During the last week, MurAll has traded down 22.3% against the dollar.
-One MurAll coin can currently be purchased for approximately $0.0009 or 0.00000002 BTC on major cryptocurrency exchanges.
-MurAll has a total market capitalization of $7.90 million and $813,489.00 worth of MurAll was traded on exchanges in the last day.
+MurAll (CURRENCY:PAINT) traded down 3.1% against the U.S. dollar during the one day period ending at 16:00 PM Eastern on April 27th.
+One MurAll coin can now be bought for approximately $0.0009 or 0.00000002 BTC on major exchanges.
+Over the last seven days, MurAll has traded 23.5% lower against the U.S. dollar.
+MurAll has a total market cap of $7.88 million and $874,416.00 worth of MurAll was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.